zdunseth/open-phytoliths-website/content/en/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Intereste din everything open science and phytoliths.
+bio: Interested in everything open science and phytoliths.

 interests:
   - Open research